kiba/Writings/for_science/chp25_political_uncertainity.md

 "The next likely scenario?"

-"We might get a flood of refugees or aslyum seekers.
+"We might get a flood of refugees or asylum seekers.
 I believed our political masters are hoping exactly for that, but I explicitly forewarned them not to expect any aslyum applications.
-Even if we were to accept aslyum seekers sometime in the near future, integration is also a concern.
+Even if we were to accept asylum seekers sometime in the near future, integration is also a concern.
 Professor Oobleck pointed out that Remnant do not have any experience in assimilating such deeply foreign people into any of our kingdoms."

 "The Sidonians are easily the most educated people I know.
 I can see why they want to snap them up."